pulumi/pulumi-hugo/themes/default/content/blog/pulumi-deployments-platform-automation/index.md

 Today we’re excited to announce the release of a new version of Pulumi Deployments, a fully managed platform for shipping infrastructure at scale.
 It provides:

-- **Compute** - run infrastructure deployments and workloads (ie `pulumi up`) on fully managed, secure, and elastic compute
+- **Compute** - run infrastructure deployments and workloads (i.e. `pulumi up`) on fully managed, secure, and elastic compute.
 - **Configuration** - A simple, centralized format for specifying everything you need to deploy your infrastructure at the stack level.
-Source code, cloud credentials, OpenID Connect (OIDC), environment variables, build prerequisites, and dependencies are bundled in an atomic unit
+Source code, cloud credentials, OpenID Connect (OIDC), environment variables, build prerequisites, and dependencies are bundled in an atomic unit.
-- **Composition** - Trigger deployments via our REST API, click to deploy in the Pulumi Service UI, Git Push to Deploy, Remote Automation API, and other programmatic building blocks that you can compose to build custom cloud automation
+- **Composition** - Trigger deployments via our REST API, click to deploy in the Pulumi Service UI, Git Push to Deploy, Remote Automation API, and other programmatic building blocks that you can compose to build custom cloud automation.

 ![Pulumi Deployments Platform Architecture](deployments.png)